How does rising atmospheric CO2 affect marine organisms?

 Click to locate material archived on our website by topic

 Controversy abounds over the temperature history of the earth, particularly that of the past one to two millennia.
-The debate was sparked by the papers of Mann et al. (1998, 1999), which challenged the long-accepted view that there was nothing unusual about earth's climatic history to that point in time and prompted the Intergovernmental Panel on Climate Change to disavow their original presentation of the temperature history of the Holocene (Houghton et al., 1990, reproduced in our Subject Index under the heading Earth's Climatic History: The Last 10,000 Years), where several prior periods of time were depicted as having experienced temperatures that were higher than those of the latter part of the 20th century.
+The original debate was sparked by the papers of Mann et al. (1998, 1999), which challenged the long-accepted view that there was nothing unusual about earth's climatic history subsequent to the inception of the Industrial Revolution; and it prompted the Intergovernmental Panel on Climate Change (IPCC) to disavow their original representation of the temperature history of the Holocene (Houghton et al., 1990), where several periods of time prior to the inception of the Industrial Revolution were depicted as having experienced temperatures that were higher than those of the latter part of the 20th century.

-Nevertheless, what had a beginning must eventually have an end; and so will this debate someday come to a screeching halt, most likely as a result of ever-accumulating masses of data that allow ever more temperature histories of ever more parts of the world to be produced with ever more fidelity.
-Hence, we here summarize some of the recent findings from China that are germane to this issue and may help to hasten its resolution.
+Irrespective of this still-ongoing scientific bickering, what has had a beginning must eventually have an end; and so will this debate someday come to a screeching halt, most likely as a result of ever-accumulating masses of real-world data that allow ever more temperature histories of ever more parts of the world to be produced with ever more fidelity.
+And as a part of that slow but steady process, this summary of several pertinent findings from China may well play a role in helping to resolve this contentious issue.

 Yang et al. (2002) used nine proxy climate records derived from peat, lake sediment, ice core, tree-ring and other proxy sources to compile a single weighted temperature history for the whole of China that spanned the past two thousand years.
-This record revealed five distinct climate epochs: a warm stage from AD 0 to 240 (the last part of the Roman Warm Period), a cold interval between AD 240 and 800 (the Dark Ages Cold Period), a return to warm conditions from AD 800-1400 (which included the Medieval Warm Period between AD 800 and 1100), a cool interval between 1400 and 1820 (the Little Ice Age), and the current warm regime (the Modern Warm Period) that followed the increase in temperature that began in the early 1800s.
-The record also revealed that the warmest temperatures of the past two millennia were observed during the second and third centuries AD, not the latter part of the 20th century.
+This record revealed five distinct climate epochs: (1) a warm stage from AD 0 to 240 (the last part of the Roman Warm Period), (2) a cold interval between AD 240 and 800 (the Dark Ages Cold Period), (3) a return to warm conditions from AD 800-1400 (which included the Medieval Warm Period between AD 800 and 1100), (4) a cool interval between 1400 and 1820 (the Little Ice Age), and (5) the Current Warm Period that followed the increase in temperature that began in the early 1800s.
+And, most importantly, this record also revealed that the warmest temperatures of the past two millennia were observed during the second and third centuries AD, not in the latter part of the 20th century.

-"After the AD 1310s," as Ge et al. continue, "temperature decreased rapidly at a rate of 0.10°C per century; the mean temperatures of the four cold troughs were 0.6-0.9°C lower than the present, with the coldest value 1.1°C lower."
-This period, of course, was the Little Ice Age, from which the world appears to still be in processes of recovering.
+"After the AD 1310s," as Ge et al. continue, "temperature decreased rapidly at a rate of 0.10°C per century," such that "the mean temperatures of the four cold troughs were 0.6-0.9°C lower than the present, with the coldest value 1.1°C lower."
+This period, of course, was the Little Ice Age, from which the world may still be in processes of recovering.
 Last of all, they report that "temperature has been rising rapidly during the twentieth century, especially for the period 1981-99, and the mean temperature is now 0.5°C higher than for 1951-80."
-Be that as it may, Ge et al.'s results nevertheless clearly demonstrate that, during the Medieval Warm Period, winter temperatures rose higher still, and for several 10- and 30-year periods.
+Be that as it may, Ge et al.'s results clearly demonstrate that, during the Medieval Warm Period, winter temperatures rose higher still, and for several 10- and 30-year periods.

-Working with warm-season (May-August) data, Tan et al. (2004) established an annual layer thickness chronology (LTC) for a stalagmite from Beijing's Shihua Cave and developed a 2650-year (BC 665-1985 AD) warm-season temperature record (WTR) for Beijing by calibrating the LTC with the observed WTR of Tan et al. (2003).
-They report that their warm season temperature reconstruction "is consistent with oscillations in total solar irradiance inferred from cosmogenic 10Be and 14C," and that it also "is remarkably consistent with Northern Atlantic drift ice cycles that were identified to be controlled by the sun through the entire Holocene [Bond et al., 2001]."
+Working with warm-season (May-August) data, Tan et al. (2004) established an annual layer thickness chronology (LTC) for a stalagmite from Beijing's Shihua Cave and developed a 2650-year (665 BC-AD 1985) warm-season temperature record (WTR) for Beijing by calibrating the LTC with the observed WTR of Tan et al. (2003).
+And in doing so, they found that their warm season temperature reconstruction "is consistent with oscillations in total solar irradiance inferred from cosmogenic 10Be and 14C," and that it also "is remarkably consistent with Northern Atlantic drift ice cycles that were identified to be controlled by the sun through the entire Holocene [Bond et al., 2001]."

 This conclusion, however, is erroneous; for there are other data points that are even further removed from the regression line than is the 1980s-1990s data point; and these more aberrant data points all occurred during the 1600s, well before any major changes in the air's CO2 concentration.
 The data point labeled 1635, for example, extends further above the regression line than does the most recent data point, while the very next data point labeled 1665 deviates the most of all, but below the regression line.
 What is more, the next data point labeled 1695 reverses course to once again extend further above the line than does the most recent data point.
 Hence, the relative warmth of the 1980s-1990s is not at all anomalous; and, therefore, it is not a manifestation of CO2-induced global warming.
 It is merely a consequence of natural climatic variability about a well-defined climatic oscillation.

-The results of these several studies demonstrate that the so-called unprecedented warmth of the late 20th century is simply a myth, as far as China is concerned.
-The apparent great warmth of this period in this particular part of the world was but a manifestation of naturally-induced, regularly-recurring conditions similar to those experienced in prior millennia.
-These results also serve as a testimony against those who would deny the existence of an extensive (hemispheric or global) Medieval Warm Period and Little Ice Age, as well as an extensive Roman Warm Period and Dark Ages Cold Period, as well as cyclical climate changes in general.
-It's time for such folks (IPCC functionaries, climate alarmists and certain politicians) to wake up and recognize the dynamic nature of real-world climate!
+In conclusion, the results of these several studies demonstrate that the so-called unprecedented warmth of the late 20th century is simply a myth, as far as China is concerned.
+The apparent great warmth of this period in this particular part of the world appears to have been but a common manifestation of naturally-induced and regularly-recurring conditions similar to those that have been experienced in prior millennia.
+These results also serve as a testimony against those who would deny the existence of an extensive (hemispheric or global) Medieval Warm Period and Little Ice Age, as well as an extensive Roman Warm Period and Dark Ages Cold Period, and cyclical climate changes in general.
+Clearly, it's time for everyone to wake up! ... and to recognize the dynamic nature of real-world climate change!

 References